Updated: Jan 30

 When you evaluate the statements made by the CDC in those three CDC produced documents (as well as the research discussed in the previous article), it's as though they are saying:

-If you've received two MMR vaccines long ago, we can't offer you any more protection from the illnesses, but we'll tell you you're immune to re-assure you, so you don't panic.
+If you've received two MMR vaccines long ago, we can't offer you any more protection from the illness, but we'll tell you you're immune to re-assure you, so you don't panic.
 Don't get your titers tested.
 Now, if you do get your titers tested and discover you have inadequate antibody levels, pretend you didn't learn that.
 Unfortunately there's no point in getting another booster shot because that won't help.
 A booster shot won't increase your antibody levels for a worthwhile amount of time.
 So all we can do at this point is continue to presume you're immune even though your antibodies levels don't meet the standard that we established as being necessary in the past.
 Back then, we relied solely on a quantifiable scientific laboratory measurement to conclude whether or not a person is immune, but today, we've determined that immunity is actually as much a mindset as it is a scientifically agreed upon number."

 I'll conclude this article by quoting the 2012 Institute of Medicine review titled Adverse Effects of Vaccines, Evidence of Causality (pg 104), it states: